 The HSE has recently opened an Out-Patient Clinic in part of this development, mainly at first floor level.
 The principal development objective for this site is to secure the optimum re-use of the remainder of the building, by providing a neighbourhood centre that serves the Cahircallamore neighbourhood.
 The neighbourhood centre shall provide for a mix of including convenience retail and other uses may include hairdresser/barber shop, café or restaurant, fitness centre, or children's indoor play centre will be encouraged.
 The Planning Authority also encourages the continued use of this site for the 'Walking Bus' to the national school nearby.
+Given the proximity of this neighbourhood centre to the national school that also serves this neighbourhood, there is an opportunity that initiatives for active and safe travel to the school can be facilitated here as part of the overall promotion of behavioural change towards more active travel to schools.

-Sites MU6 Clare Road
+Sites MU6A Clare Road